More efficient local governments for inclusive and peaceful development

 Lead executing agency: Palestinian Ministry of Local Government

-Overall term: 2015 to 2019
+Overall term: 2019 to 2022

-The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is implementing the programme in cooperation with several Palestinian partner organisations, including the Ministry of Local Government, the Municipal Development and Lending Fund, and selected communities and civil society organisations.
+The project cooperates with several Palestinian partner organisations, including the Ministry of Local Government, the Palestinian Municipal Development and Lending Fund, the Association of Palestinian Local Authorities and selected municipalities and civil society organisations.

 The project is co-financed by the Swiss Agency for Development and Cooperation (SDC).
 It also works together with Engagement Global.
 This is the central hub for development policy engagement by individuals, groups and municipalities in order to enhance partnerships between German and Palestinian towns.